BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 You get perfect placement when you use your head’s sensation of vibrations.
 You do this to attain a healthy sound that resonates well.
 You achieve proper vocal placement once you engage in the forward placement (mask) while keeping vibrations behind your teeth/lips, on the cheekbones, and at times, forehead or nose.
 The sound you can produce is full.
 It is not thin or nasal.

 Passagio is an Italian term that means “passage.”
 It refers to the transitional areas of the voice.
 In these transitional areas, you should take extra care when you are singing them.
 Passagio occurs in different areas based on your voice type.

 Registers refer to the parts of the voice that are differentiated and distinguished by vocal quality and, in some instances by range.
 Examples of which are chest voice, falsetto, and head voice.

 This is a sound quality term like the tone.
 It pertains to how warm or round your sound is.
 It may deal more with overtones.
 It may also refer to how a sound interacts with the ambiance of the room.
 An example of which is when you sing in a domed building or cathedral.
 Resonance may refer to the enhancements of vibrations.
-This leads to creating a tone within or through your throat, mouth, sinuses, and nasal passages.
+This leads to creating a tone within your nasal passages, throat, and mouth.
 In some styles of singing, a full and sizeable resonant tone is highly desirable.
 Yet, this style may sound inappropriate in some other singing styles.
 Resonance is referred to as “timbre.”